-Law 27 is identical to the law from Penalties (penalty shoot-out), which allows an outfield player to become the goalkeeper.
+Law 27 is identical to the law from Kicks from the Penalty Mark, which allows an outfield player to become the goalkeeper.
 This situation may arise if a goalkeeper is sent off or injured, with the team having already used their additional substitution.
 Any on-field attacker or defender can become the goalkeeper, and this is regardless of whether the player has already competed in a contest.